 Victim Witness Services

-Face masks are required at all times while in the Linn County Courthouse.
-If you do not have a face mask one will be provided to you upon entry.
+Face masks are required at all times while in the Linn County Courthouse unless you are fully vaccinated.

 A Message to Victims and Witnesses from Linn County Attorney Jerry Vander Sanden